Daniel Hochhauser

 Daniel Hochhauser (born 18 July 1957) is a British oncologist, and Kathleen Ferrier Professor of Medical Oncology at University College London.

 Early life

 Daniel Hochhauser was born on 18 July 1957, the son of the impresarios Lilian and Victor Hochhauser.
 He is also a direct descendant of famed Judaic scholar the Chatam Sofer.

 He earned a bachelor's degree from the University of Cambridge in 1979, an MBBS in Medicine from the Royal Free University College Medical School in 1983, an MRCP from the Royal College of Physicians in 1986, and a DPhil from the University of Oxford in 1993.

 Career

 Hochhauser completed his specialist training at the Memorial Sloan-Kettering Cancer Center in New York City, where he worked as a medical oncology fellow before his appointment as a consultant in 1996.

+He is co-author of Cancer and its Management.

 Publications

 Hochhauser's major clinical interest is in gastrointestinal medical oncology and his research is focused on development of early phase clinical trials.